basil08/basil08.github.io/content/univ/reaching-iitd.md

 ## Abstract

 This post is a penned down expression of my personal experience.
 It is considerably less "lean" and "unpolished".
 That is by choice, as I wanted to capture the spontaneity of the moments.
-What you're about to read is argubly personal so be considerate!
+What you're about to read is arguably personal so be considerate!
 Have fun!

 ---